jbiason/blog/content/code/agile-vs-culture.md

 above everyone else due the role name.

-My plan for 2016 is to read some books about those topics and bring this dicussion to future events.
+My plan for 2016 is to read some books about those topics and bring this discussion to future events.
 Which me luck. ;)